mohaomar4950/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Hi!
-here is some projects related to variables if and else and while loop..
+here is some projects related to variables if and else and while loop.